cpeditor/cpeditor/src/Core/README.md

 # Core

-This folder contains all the headers which are core part of editor.
+This directory contains all the sources/headers which are core part of editor.
 It usually included functionalities without which the editor will be useless.

-**All code in this folder should be under namespace Core**
+**All code in this folder should be under namespace `Core`**.

----

-> Chinese translation below this line

----

-> Russian translations below this line